SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 If all changes are sufficient, click **Confirm** to create the entire asset hierarchy with all the assets.

-On successful **Asset hierarchy** creation, you see a pop-up notification in the top right corner.
+On successful asset hierarchy creation, you see a pop-up notification in the top right corner.

-Once the **Asset hierarchy** is created, you can see it by clicking on the root asset and following the navigation.
+Once the asset hierarchy is created, you can see it by clicking the root asset and following the navigation.
 See [viewing assets](/dtm/asset-hierarchy/#view-asset) for more information.

-##### Sub Assets
+### Subassets

 Click the root asset in the **Assets** page to load the **Subassets** page .
 It shows the details of the root asset, all subassets, child devices and custom properties.